 Introduction

 Raster maps of vegetation and biomass are increasingly used in wildfire hazard assessments (Rollins 2009, Scott et al. 2013), emissions inventories (e.g., US EPA 2017), carbon mapping (Blackard et al. 2007, Pan et al. 2011) and local to regional wildland fire and smoke management planning.
 Traditionally, single biomass values have been assigned to mapped pixels, often based on broadly classified vegetation type and assignment using look-up tables or nearest neighbor imputation methods (e.g., Rollins et al. 2004, Pierce et al. 2009, Keane et al. 2013, Riley et al. 2016).
 Ideally, maps of vegetation and combustible biomass (wildland fuels) would be based on highly replicated and accurate field measurements to calibrate relationships with remotely sensed imagery and include estimated uncertainty.
-However, wildland fuels are highly dynamic and variable across time and space (Keane et al. 2012), and their inherent variability generally makes it impractical to collect sufficient measurements to represent the broad geographic and structural diversity of wildland vegetation and fuels.
+However, wildland fuels are highly dynamic and variable across time and space (Keane et al. 2012), and their inherent variability generally makes it impractical to collect enough measurements to represent the broad geographic and structural diversity of wildland vegetation and fuels.

 Fuel mapping therefore generally relies on classifications of fuels based on mapped vegetation or interpretation of remotely sensed imagery rather than measured values (Keane et al. 2015).
 For example, LANDFIRE maps surface and canopy fuel characteristics across the United States, assigning fuelbeds from the Fuel Characteristics Classification System (Ottmar et al. 2007), fuel loading models (Lutes et al. 2009), fire behavior fuel models (Anderson 1982) and canopy characteristics based on remotely sensed imagery and other data layers (Rollins et al. 2009).
 Mapped fuels are often represented as estimates of biomass per area by major vegetation type, and some representations also include estimates of biomass by fuel stratum category (e.g., canopy, shrub, herbaceous, downed wood by size class, litter and organic soil or duff).
 For biomass or emissions inventories (e.g., US EPA 2017) fuel characteristics are summarized at relatively coarse scales (1-km pixels) and aggregate finer-scale variability in vegetation.

-Advances are being made in biomass mapping that rely on statistical relationships between field measures of biomass and remotely sensed datasets.
-Currently, satellite imagery such as Landsat Thematic Mapper (Landsat TM) and repeat-pass interferometric synthetic aperture radar such as Moderate Resolution Imaging Spectroradiometer (MODIS) data layers can be used to map biomass and carbon (e.g., Thurner et al. 2014).
-Combinations of space-borne and airborne light detection and ranging (LiDAR) offer promising advances in higher-resolution vegetation mapping because LiDAR methods can penetrate upper canopy layers and do not have oversaturation errors as with other satellite imagery associated with high above-ground biomass (Boudreau et al. 2008, Hu et al. 2016).
 Remotely sensed datasets are generally useful for characterizing upper canopy fuels of dense forests and shrublands but are not suitable for surface fuel characterization.
 Because surface fuels are highly variable and are not easily predicted from canopy information, there are generally high misclassification rates when canopy fuels data are used to predict surface fuels (REFS).
 In addition, the majority of combustible biomass of surface fuels is within the first 10-cm of the fuelbed and often composed of intermixed live and dead vegetation including shrubs, grasses, downed wood and litter that is difficult to quantify from remotely sensed imagery (Rowell XXXX).